luis8h/ubuntu-autosetup/readme.md

 # Cheatsheet

+**important: run install script as user and not as root.
+Otherwise the environment variables are not set correct.**

 This file contains important shortcuts and commands for using this ubuntu configuration.
 It includes default keybindings, but also some custom remaps for i3, tmux and nvim.